 One of the ways to make money with stocks is by investing in companies that pay dividends.

 Dividends are profits the company distributes to shareholders.
-The companies don't do this out of the kindness of their hearts—a company is about making money for the owners.
+Companies don't do this out of the kindness of their hearts—they are about making money for the owners.

 Dividends usually don't represent all of a company's profits.
 The company retains some portion for future use—in acquisitions or to retire debt, for example.

 Most companies pay dividends in the form of cash, although you may hear of occasions when a company uses stock instead.
 Many investors are attracted to stocks with a good history of paying dividends.
 These companies are usually well established and profitable, but they may not offer much in the way of growth potential.

 Stocks that pay dividends attract increased attention during times of uncertainty, such as a bear market, or perhaps times of escalating tariffs and trade wars and uncertainty they are creating in international markets is motivating some investors to seek out safety.